Vonng/pigsty/docs/m-discovery.md

 After naming the objects in the system, you also need to associate **identity information** to specific instances.

-Identity information is business-given metadata, and the database instance itself is not aware of this identity information; it does not know who it serves, which business it is subordinate to, or what number of instances it is in the cluster.
+Identity information is business-given metadata, and the database instance is not aware of this identity information.

-Identity assignment can take many forms, and the most rudimentary way to associate identities is **Operator's memory**: the DBA remembers in his mind that the database instance on IP address `10.2.3.4` is the one used for payments, while the database instance on the other one is used for user management.
-A better way to manage the identity of cluster members is through the **profile**, or by using **service discovery**.
+The most straightforward way to associate identities is **Operator's memory**: the DBA remembers in his mind that the instance on IP `10.2.3.4` is the one used for payments.
+In contrast, the instance on the other one is used for user management.
+A better way to manage the identity of cluster members is through the **config file** or by using **service discovery**.

-Pigsty provides both ways of identity management: service discovery based on the [**Consul**](#consul-service-discovery), and service discovery based on the [**config file**](#static-file-service-discovery).
+Pigsty provides both ways of identity management: service discovery based on the [**Consul**](#consul-service-discovery) and service discovery based on the [**config file**](#static-file-service-discovery).

 The parameter [`prometheus_sd_method`](v-infra.md#prometheus_sd_method) controls this behavior.

-- `consul`: service discovery based on Consul, default config
+- `consul`: service discovery based on Consul, default config.
-- `static`: service discovery based on local configuration files
+- `static`: service discovery based on local config files.

-Pigsty recommends using `static` service discovery, which is more concise and has more reliability as the monitoring system does not need to rely on Consul.
+Pigsty recommends using `static` service discovery, which is more concise and more reliable as the monitor system does not need to rely on Consul.

 ## Static File Service Discovery

-Static file service discovery is the default method of monitoring object discovery and Pigsty pulls the config using the following config by default.
+Static file service discovery is the default method of monitor object discovery, and Pigsty pulls the config using the following config by default.

 ```yaml
 #------------------------------------------------------------------------------